 All three of my children have been through St Marychurch School.
 I know from experience what a lovely caring place it has been for all of them and for me as a parent too.
 I became a foundation governor because I wanted to give something back to the school that has taken such good care of my children!
 Many years ago I worked as an infant teacher and have always volunteered to work with children.
 I attend an Anglican church in the town centre where I run the baby and toddler group and older children’s groups on Sunday.
 I also enjoy working on my allotment, sewing, crocheting, cake baking and decorating.
 I enjoy walking around our beautiful coastline and on Dartmoor.
 I like to think that I’m a fast learner, a good facilitator and a caring listener.
 As well as chairing the governing body I am in charge of the Leadership/School Development Plan portfolio and work closely with the school leadership team to develop vision and direction for the school.

 St Marychurch School is my passion and life.
-When I do get time away from it however I enjoy spending time with my family who all live locally and includes my own two daughters, my partner, my sisters and two nieces and four nephews!
+When I do get time away from it however I enjoy spending time with my family who all live locally and includes my own two daughters, my husband, my sisters and two nieces and four nephews!
 We can often be found at the beach in the warmer months or at other times doing DIY!

 Day to day running of the school is my responsibility but I work closely with Governors to ensure the strategic vision of the school attains the best possible education for all of our pupils.
 Our Christian Values of Love, Peace, Joy and Kindness set the tone for everything which happens within school.